narf9995/Mausritter/game-jam/Dungeon.md

   - 2 click & screech loudly, commanding the others.

 ### Area 5
 A 192"³ ornately-carved stone room.
 The high ceiling, ornate pillars, & massive arches even make larger creatures feel small.
 This is one of the larger treasure rooms built by the mad mouse king.
 It was initially a cathedral, hence the grand scale of the construction.
 Though as his greed & paranoia grew, the mad king began to think the gods themselves were after him, so he ceased all religious services & converted it into yet another treasure room where he could hoard his offensive amounts of wealth.

 There are more riches here than one could reasonably list.
-There are ~2,000,000 pips worth of goods, art, weapons, precious metals, human trinkets, etc. Basically at least one of anything your players could want is here.
+There are ~2,000,000 pips worth of goods, art, weapons, precious metals, human trinkets, etc.
+Basically at least one of anything your players could want is here.
 The issue is that most of the highly valuable items are extremely large & heavy.
 Only ~500,000 pips worth of goods can fit through the underwater tunnels which are the only entrance to this room that are currently accessible.

 The rest is too heavy/large.
 The caved-in tunnels in Area #1 or a similarly sized passage would need to be fully cleared in order for it to be extracted.
 Even after that it would still require a very large team & specialist equipment.
 Also, no-one knows what's on the other side of those tunnels yet...

 ### Encounter Table
 To reinforce the interconnected, maze-like nature of this dungeon there is just one large 1d20 Encounter Table with some optional supplemental tables.
 It is weighted with "positive" results towards 1 & "negative" results towards 20.
 None are good, some are just worse.

 If a result comes up more than once, instead of adding duplicates, you may opt to escalate or renew the previous encounter.
-Perhaps the creature they convinced to leave them alone decides it is still hungry & doubles back...
+Example: Perhaps the creature they first convinced to leave them alone decides it is still hungry & doubles back...

 > If you want to make the tunnels more difficult, make a 1-in-6 Luck check at every intersection: success results in the players making a DEX save where failure equals an additional roll on the Encounter Table.